programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## Fatal Force Data
 The *Washington Post*'s "Fatal Force" data is the data to be counted and visualized.
 The *Post* provides [documentation](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-force-database-README.md) about the data in the database.

-Pandas tries to parse data as it imports it.
+Pandas parses data as it imports it.
 It is pretty good at recognizing *string* (character) data and *numeric* data, importing them as `object` and `int64` or `float64` datatypes.
-But Pandas struggles with date-time fields.
-If you include the keyword `parse_dates=` parameter, along with the name of the date column, Pandas will parse the date field and make it a `datetime64` datatype.
+But Pandas sometimes struggles with date-time fields.
+If you include the keyword `parse_dates=` parameter, along with the name of the date column, the likelihood Pandas will parse the date field correctly as a `datetime64` datatype increases.

 This code block imports the data.
 To follow along with the lesson, use the code as written.
 If you want to see the most up-to-date version of the data from the *Washington Post*, comment-out (`#`) the first two lines and un-comment the lines for the WP's repo.
 This lesson uses the data from the *Programming Historian* website; if you use the data from the *Post*, the numbers will be different.